mozilla-services/merino-py/docs/adr/0003-test-containers.md

 * **Status:** Draft
 * **Deciders:** Nan Jiang & Katrina Anderson
-* **Date:** 2023-12-19
+* **Date:** 2023-12-20

 ## Context and Problem Statement

 In 2024, it is anticipated that Merino will expand to be consumed by a greater set of Firefox surfaces and to include more content providers.
-This will challenge the current feature test strategy, which has recently shown weakness in detecting incompatibility with third-party integrations.
+This will challenge the current feature test strategy, which has shown weakness in detecting incompatibility with third-party integrations.
+Examples:

+1. [Weather Incident with Redis Integration][1]
+1. [Navigation Suggestions Error with GCP Integration][2]

-The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are test doubled in the lower-level unit and integration tests.
+The current test approach uses a combination of unit, integration, and contract feature tests, where third-party integrations such as cloud services, data storage services, and external API integrations are [test doubled][3] in the unit and integration tests and emulated with Docker containers in contract tests.
-While test doubles (find more details about test doubles [here][1]) might be easier to work with, they lack the accuracy of working with real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.
+While test doubles might be easier to work with, they lack the accuracy of working with real dependencies in terms of matching the production environment and covering all the integration surfaces and concerns in tests.